Kguzman12-KG/Cybersecurity-Program-Project-GRC-Mastery-/README.md

 ## Final Takeaway

-Cybersecurity is not a cost center—it is a risk mitigation function.
+Cybersecurity is not a cost center it is a risk mitigation function.

 This project demonstrates how structured security investment can significantly reduce financial exposure and protect critical business assets.